 e) Bony fishes (Class Osteichthyes)

 f) Jawless fishes (Class Agnatha)

-All the turtles, crocodiles, lizards and snakes of the earth come under this classification of animals called reptiles.
-There are almost 1,000 species in the planet that are considered to be included in the Class Reptilia.
+All the turtles, crocodiles, lizards, and snakes of the earth come under this classification of animals called reptiles.
+There are almost 1,000 species on the planet that are considered to be included in the Class Reptilia.
 They are further divided into the following ways:

 Sphenodontia ( 2 tuatara species)

-Crocodilia (23 species of garial, alligators, caiman and crocodiles).
+Crocodilia (approx. 23 species of gharial, alligators, caiman, and crocodiles).